October 7th - 17th, 2023

-Many, including Zambians themselves, have called Zambia authentic Africa as it harkens back to another era on the continent.
-From safaris to sleeping under the stars, to village visits and dancing in the dark, time seems to have stood still in this seductive southern Africa country.
+Many, including Zambians, have called Zambia authentic Africa as it harkens back to another era on the continent.
+From safaris to sleeping under the stars to village visits and dancing in the dark, time seems to have stood still in this seductive southern African country.

 Aside from the bygone ambiance, Zambia has also managed to remain off the radar.
-Unlike many other African destinations, game drives feel intimate and camps feel undiscovered and unto themselves only adding to the allure.
-However, a buzz is building into a notable hum as savvy travelers descend upon this destination to experience a country that has a rich history in conservation and responsible tourism.
-It’s also peaceful yet culturally diverse with more than 70 tribes living seamlessly side by side.
-It sounds like utopia.
+Unlike many other African destinations, game drives feel intimate, and camps feel undiscovered and unto themselves, only adding to the allure.
+However, a buzz is building into a notable hum as savvy travelers descend upon this destination to experience a country with a rich conservation and responsible tourism history.
+It’s also peaceful yet culturally diverse, with more than 70 tribes living seamlessly side by side.
+It sounds like a utopia.

 With Victoria Falls, the world’s largest waterfall and one of the seven natural wonders of the world, in residence, it may be.
 Come to see for yourself and experience Zambia while it still feels wild and beautifully untouched.

 Deadline to book - Space is extremely limited in Africa, particularly small lodges.
 The demand for Africa is off the chart right now.
 If interested, email immediately to Secure Your Spot.
 A deposit is required.
 Once the deposit is in, payments can be made over time.
 Inquire for more details.

 Gallery credits: Village Girl-Ted Alan Stedman/Leopard-Karen Loftus/Deck-Tongabezi/Baby Elephant- Karen Loftus

 There are so many alluring elements to this evocative spot.
 If you’re going for the game, you might see the big five before breakfast on a drive or on foot, as bush walks were made legendary in this land.
 Regardless, the sundowners and the scenery will steal your heart.